vagrant-landrush/landrush/README.md

-# Vagrant landrush Plugin
+# Landrush: DNS for Vagrant

 Simple DNS that's visible on both the guest and the host.

+> Because even a Vagrant needs a place to settle down once in a while.

-Spins up a small landrush server that you can point your VMs at, automatically registers/deregisters IP addresseses of guests as they come up and down.
+Spins up a small DNS server and redirects DNS traffic from your VMs to use it, automatically registers/deregisters IP addresseses of guests as they come up and down.

 ## Installation